ehynds/jquery-notify/README.markdown

 # jQuery UI Notify Widget

 Create Growl/Ubuntu-like notifications.

-Uses RGBA, border-radius, and box-shadow, so they're not as pretty in IE as they could be right now.
+Uses RGBA, border-radius, and box-shadow, so they're not as pretty as they could be in IE at the moment.

 ## Features

 - No images, all CSS
-- Less than 100 lines of code
+- Roughly 100 lines of code
-- Built on jQuery UI widget factory
+- Built on top of the jQuery UI widget factory
 - Templating system: include whatever you want inside notifications (images, links, etc.)
-- beforeopen, open, and close callbacks
+- beforeopen, open, close, and click events
 - Show completely different notifications in different containers
 - Ability to customize options on a notification-by-notification basis
 - Ability to programatically call `open` and `close` methods